-\$1.99 BILLION IN Q419
+\$7.4 BILLION IN COMMITMENTS H1 2021

-Why wait for cloud-native?
+Why wait for cloud native?

-That many insurance core systems now operate in the cloud is great.
-But that doesn't change the fact that many cannot yet take full advantage of cloud-native benefits.
+Life insurers now rely on many technologies that are delivered by cloud.
+But very few insurance core systems are cloud optimized to take full advantage of cloud-native benefits.
 That's unsettling for many insurers, and it should be.